RJ333/Glyphosate_gene_richness/README.md

 ### 16S amplicon analysis

-The program `mothur` (1.39.5) and the R package `dada2` 1.8 (together with `cutadapt` 1.8.3) were used to process amplicon reads.
+The program `mothur` (1.39.5) and the R package `dada2` (1.8) (together with `cutadapt` (1.8.3)) were used to process amplicon reads.

 #### set up mothur

-set up the directories: some of the structure was already generated for the `dada2`-analysis.
-We will use the same raw reads and add a directory which will become the working directory
+We can start using the directory structure that was already generated for the `dada2`-analysis.
+We will use the same raw reads and add a directory which will become the working directory.
+We then need to download and extract reference databases for alignment and classification. `mothur` and vsearch will be installed within an conda environment.

 ```bash
 # the dirs with raw reads